BlackJar72/MineFantasy/README.md

 and some huntable animals (spawn / despawn like monsters) for those players who prefer not to play farmers and for renewable prey for the hungry traveller.

-Intially planned mobs: Drake, Minotaur, Basilisk, Skeletal Knight, Hound, and (maybe) Ddragons.
+Intially planned mobs: Drake, Minotaur, Basilisk, Skeletal Knight, Hound, and (maybe) dragons.

 Later: Possibly add the MineFantasy II upgrades to vanilla mobs, including zombie knights.